Oghma-Infinium/Vagabond/README.md

 ![](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/controlmap3.png)

-**Note:** The Toggle POV button bind is disabled by default, but can be turned on if you wish.
+**NOTE:** The Toggle POV button bind for Keyboard/Mouse is disabled by default, but can be turned on if you wish.
 Read the [Configuration page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) for more info.

 ## Playing the List